rbpollock/labboNetwork/docs/interfaces/imetalabbo.md

 ### ▸ `burnTokens(address token, uint256 amount)`

-Burn tokens held by the labbo.
+Burn tokens held by the colony.
 Can only burn tokens held in the root funding pot.

 **Parameters**